-Acalabrutinib, alone or combined with obinutuzumab, led to greater improvements in progression-free survival (PFS), compared with obinutuzumab plus chlorambucil, in patients with treatment-naïve chronic lymphocytic leukemia (CLL), according to findings from the ELEVATE-TN study.
-The results from this trial supported the U.S. Food and Drug Administration’s approval of acalabrutinib for adults with CLL or small lymphocytic lymphoma on November 21.
+Acalabrutinib, alone or combined with obinutuzumab, led to greater improvements in progression-free survival (PFS), compared with obinutuzumab plus chlorambucil, in patients with treatment-naïve chronic lymphocytic leukemia (CLL), according to findings from the ELEVATE-TN study.1 The results from this trial supported the FDA’s approval of acalabrutinib for adults with CLL or small lymphocytic lymphoma on November 21, 2019.

-Lead investigator Jeff P. Sharman, MD, of the Willamette Valley Cancer Institute and Research Center and the US Oncology Network, in Oregon, presented the interim findings from this trial at the 2019 ASH Annual Meeting.
+Lead investigator Jeff P. Sharman, MD, of Willamette Valley Cancer Institute and Research Center, in Oregon, presented the interim findings from this trial at the 2019 ASH Annual Meeting.
 In his presentation, Dr. Sharman noted that the PFS benefits were experienced while maintaining “a favorable tolerability and safety profile.”

 - acalabrutinib 100 mg twice-daily (n=179)

-Participants also were stratified according to del17p status, Eastern Cooperative Oncology Group score (≤1 vs. 2), and geographic region.
+Participants also were stratified according to del17p status, Eastern Cooperative Oncology Group score (ECOG; ≤1 vs. 2), and geographic region.

-Per study protocol, patients who achieved an investigator-assessed complete response (CR) or CR with incomplete marrow recovery (CRi), were evaluated for minimal residual disease.
+Per study protocol, patients who achieved an investigator-assessed complete response (CR) or CR with incomplete marrow recovery were evaluated for measurable residual disease.
 Patients randomized to obinutuzumab plus chlorambucil who experienced disease progression were allowed to cross over to the single-agent acalabrutinib arm.